Nebo15/qbill.docs/source/includes/_interacting.md

 The API supports Cross Origin Resource Sharing (CORS) for AJAX requests from any origin.
 You can read the [CORS W3C Recommendation](http://www.w3.org/TR/cors/), or [this intro](http://code.google.com/p/html5security/wiki/CrossOriginRequestSecurity) from the HTML 5 Security Guide.

 <aside type="notice">
 Never publish your application or project tokens in any kind of Front-End applications.
-They carry all the project privileges, and would be easy to get by third-parties.
-You can find more info about client authentication in [best practices]() section.
+They carry all the project privileges, and would be exposed to a third-parties.
+You can find more info about client authentication in [Adding oAuth provider](#adding-oauth-provider) section.
 </aside>

 ```
 Access-Control-Allow-Origin: *
 Access-Control-Allow-Headers: Authorization, Content-Type, If-Match, If-Modified-Since, If-None-Match, If-Unmodified-Since, X-Requested-With
 Access-Control-Allow-Methods: GET, POST, PUT, DELETE
-Access-Control-Expose-Headers: ETag, Link, X-RateLimit-Limit, X-RateLimit-Remaining, X-RateLimit-Reset, X-OAuth-Scopes, X-Accepted-OAuth-Scopes
+Access-Control-Expose-Headers: ETag, Link, X-RateLimit-Limit, X-RateLimit-Remaining, X-RateLimit-Reset, X-Request-ID, X-Idempotency-Key
 Access-Control-Allow-Credentials: true
 ```

 ## Timezones

-Some requests allow for specifying timestamps or generate timestamps with time zone information.
+All requests allow for specifying timestamps or generate timestamps with time zone information.
 We apply the following rules, in order of priority, to determine timezone information for API calls.

 Explicitly provide an ISO 8601 timestamp with timezone information to use this feature.